 Now, most ignition interlock devices have what is known as a “rolling retest” requirement.
 This is done to ensure that the driver has not started drinking after they got in the vehicle and passed the first interlock test.

-Once the driver has started their car, the device will randomly require them to submit to additional breath tests throughout the duration of the ride.
+Once the driver has started their car, the device will randomly require them to submit to additional breath tests throughout the ride.
 If the driver does not pass these rolling retests, the car will begin flashing its lights and sounding the panic alarm, which will force the driver to pull over and stop the vehicle.
 The car will not restart until after the driver passes another test.

-While seemingly a good idea, rolling retests have been found to increase driver distraction and puts everyone on the road at risk.
+While seemingly a good idea, rolling retests have been found to increase driver distraction and put everyone on the road at risk.
 Many sober drivers who were fumbling with an IID to pass a rolling retest have caused an accident, in some cases resulting in the critical injury or death of other involved parties.

 Having an IID installed in your vehicle is generally unavoidable if you are convicted of drunk driving, however, there are numerous ways to defend against this charge and hopefully bypass a trial altogether.
 If you are not found guilty of a DWI charge, you will not have to get an IID and can focus on staying safe and sober on the road.